Analyzing CVS Health Corporation (CVS)'s quick and current ratios - The Dwinnex

-In the latest session, CVS Health Corporation (NYSE: CVS) closed at $68.79 down -1.84% from its previous closing price of $70.08.
-In other words, the price has decreased by -$1.29 from its previous closing price.
-On the day, 10400332 shares were traded.
-CVS stock price reached its highest trading level at $70.17 during the session, while it also had its lowest trading level at $68.10.
+CVS Health Corporation (NYSE: CVS) closed the day trading at $69.97 up 0.42% from the previous closing price of $69.68.
+In other words, the price has increased by $+0.29 from its previous closing price.
+On the day, 6445961 shares were traded.
+CVS stock price reached its highest trading level at $70.26 during the session, while it also had its lowest trading level at $69.48.

 Sponsored